Jessica Pratt (soprano)

-Jessica Pratt (born 20 June 1979) is an English-born Australian operatic soprano.
-She studied further in Europe: at the Rome Opera, the Accademia Nazionale di Santa Cecilia, and in Milan.
-Pratt is most recognised for her portrayal of Donizetti's Lucia di Lammermoor, which she has performed over 100 times worldwide.
+Jessica Pratt (born 20 June 1979) is an English-born Australian operatic coloratura soprano.
+Trained in Italy, Pratt is most recognised for her portrayal of Lucia in Donizetti's Lucia di Lammermoor, which she has performed over 100 times worldwide.

-Life and career
+Early life

 Pratt was born in Bristol on 20 June 1979.
 She has lived in Australia since 1991.
-Pratt's father Philip was a tenor and also her singing teacher whe she grew up.
-He has worked as director of music at Trinity Grammar school in Sydney.
+As a child, she was taught how to sing by her father Philip Pratt (1954-2025), a tenor singer and director of music at Trinity Grammar School in Sydney.
 She began studying the trumpet for ten years before concentrating her studies on singing.
 In 2003, she won the Australian Singing Competition, which brought her to Europe, and she was subsequently invited by Gianluigi Gelmetti to continue her studies at the Rome Opera.
 While in Rome, she also studied under Renata Scotto at the Accademia Nazionale di Santa Cecilia, finally moving to Milan in 2006 to complete her studies with Lella Cuberli.
 Since that time, she has begun to make a career for herself in many of the world's great opera houses.

 She made it to final 40 out of 2000 selected for a place in the 2000 finals of Placido Domingo’s competition Operalia at Paris.
 Pratt received numerous scholarships to study internationally and has attended course at the Bel Canto School at Florence.